Entanglement of Identical Particles and the Detection Process

-i) First, we consider a scenario with vanishing predictability, $P_d=0$, by setting $ D_{LR}=D_{RL}=1/4 $.
-The situation corresponds to a balanced HOM-type beam-splitter setup.
-In this case, neither party can predict at all any single spin measurement outcome.
-The nature of the single particle predictability depends on $\gamma$: For \emph{a priori} non-entangled ($\epsilon=0$) and effectively distinguishable ($\gamma=0$) particles, the two-particle state (\ref{mystate}) is maximally mixed, the uncertainty is purely classical, $C_d=0$, $2 S_d=1$.
-For effectively indistinguishable ($\gamma=-\gamma_{\mbox{max}}$) particles, the state at detector level $\rho_d$ is pure, and the one-particle predictability stems totally from the \emph{physical entanglement}. \emph{By variation of $\gamma$ the induced uncertainty is converted from classical impurity into \emph{physical entanglement}!} The case $\gamma=-\gamma_{\mbox{max}}$ is analogous to the situation in HOM interferometry, in which pairs of maximally entangled particles are created \cite{Ou:1988jb,Bose:2003kx}.
+First, we consider a scenario with vanishing predictability, $P_d=0$, by setting $ D_{LR}=D_{RL}=1/4$, see (\ref{predi}).
+The setup is thus maximally ambiguous, which corresponds to the balanced HOM-type beam-splitter setup shown in Figure \ref{illu}(d).
+Each particle has the same probability to trigger either detector.
+Neither party can predict at all any single spin measurement outcome, while the measurement outcomes at the two detectors are perfectly anti-correlated.

+The nature of these correlations depends on the effective indistinguishability $\gamma$ and on the a priori entanglement defined by $\epsilon$.
+For \emph{a priori} non-entangled ($\epsilon=0$) and effectively distinguishable ($\gamma=0$) particles, the two-particle state (\ref{mystate}) is maximally mixed, since $b=0$ by virtue of (\ref{refb}), and the uncertainty is purely classical, $C_d=0$, $2 S_d=1$, Eqs.~(\ref{twoplinentro}) and (\ref{detconc}).
+This situation corresponds to a setup in which distinguishable particles are randomly distributed among the two detectors.
+The two two-particle paths are not super-imposed coherently, and the induced correlations are purely classical.

+For effectively indistinguishable particles ($\gamma=-\gamma_{\text{max}}$), the two two-particle paths are super-imposed in a fully coherent way.
+Consequently, the state at detector level $\rho_d$ is pure, the single-particle predictability vanishes due to \emph{detector-level} entanglement, and the detector-level concurrence (\ref{detconc}) attains its maximal value.

+The case $\gamma=-\gamma_{\text{max}}$ is analogous to the situation in ideal HOM interferometry, in which pairs of maximally entangled particles are created \cite{Ou:1988jb,Bose:2003kx}.